rominirani/googlecloud-indiacommunity-contributions/README.md

 This repository focuses on Google Cloud Platform talks.
 The goal is to collect these talks and amplify them within the community.

 ### How to submit your talk details?
 If you have presented at one of the DevFest's in the Cloud track, please do share your content.
-[Create an issue](https://github.com/rominirani/google-devfest-india-2022-cloud/issues/new) with the label ``addtalk`` and provide the following details in the issue:
+[Create an issue](https://github.com/rominirani/google-devfest-india-2022-cloud/issues/new) and provide the following details in the issue:
 - Devfest Date
 - Devfest City
 - Your Name